Luis Omar Salinas

-Zyskander Jaimot has penned the following introduction for those readers who are not familiar with the work of Luis Omar Salinas:
+Zyskander Jaimot has penned the following introduction to the work of Luis Omar Salinas:

 "I don't say he's a great man ...
 Attention, attention must be finally paid to such a person."
 (Death of A Salesman by Arthur Miller, Act 1, part 8, page 40.)
 Yes,